SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     Detects specific process executable path used by the Phorpiex botnet to masquerade its system process network activity.
 It looks for a pattern of a system process executable name that is not legitimate and running from a folder that is created via a random algorithm 13-15 numbers long.

     - **Effort:** elementary

+??? abstract "Possible Replay Attack"

+    This event can be a sign of Kerberos replay attack or, among other things, network device configuration or routing problems.

+    - **Effort:** intermediate

+??? abstract "Potential RDP Connection To Non-Domain Host"

+    Detects logons using NTLM to hosts that are potentially not part of the domain using RDP (TermSrv).
+Event ID 8001 corresponds to outgoing NTLM authentication traffic and TermSrv stands for RDP Terminal Services Server.
+Check if the contacted host is legitimate.
+To use this detection rule, enable logging of outbound NTLM authentications on all domain controllers, using the following Group Policy (GPO) - Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Security Options > Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers -> Define this policy setting: Audit all.

+    - **Effort:** master

 ??? abstract "PowerCat Function Loading"